MIMBCD-UI/dataset-uta11-dicom/README.md

 ## Contributing

 This project exists thanks to all the people who [contribute](CONTRIBUTING.md).
-We welcome everyone who wants to help us improve this downloader.
+We welcome everyone who wants to help us improve this repository.
 As follows, we present some suggestions.

 ### Issuer

-Either as something that seems missing or any need for support, just open a [new issue](https://github.com/opprDev/repo-template-datasets/issues/new).
+Either as something that seems missing or any need for support, just open a [new issue](https://github.com/MIMBCD-UI/dataset-uta11-dicom/issues/new).
 Regardless of being a simple request or a fully-structured feature, we will do our best to understand them and, eventually, solve them.

 ### Developer